 APPENDIX 5: Procedures for the Notification of Results of a Ballot

 1) The IPA’s Rules require that mail ballots are despatched by the end of February of a Congress year.
 Ballots should be received by the Electoral Reform Ballot Services, the independent organisation which handles IPA elections, by 30 April of the same year.
 It normally takes up to one week after the ballot deadline for the ERBS to count the votes and inform the IPA office of the results.

-2) Broomhills will first inform the President and the Vice President of the results, by telephone if possible, followed by the candidates themselves, by email or fax.
+2) The IPA office will first inform the President and the Vice President of the results, by telephone if possible, followed by the candidates themselves, by email or fax.
 The President also contacts the candidates, by telephone.

-3) Once the individual candidates have been given the results, Broomhills sends a list, indicating the total number of votes accorded to each candidate, to the Board, the Editor of the News Magazine for publication in the forthcoming issue, the Nominating Committees and the Committee on Elections.
+3) Once the individual candidates have been given the results, the IPA office sends a list, indicating the total number of votes accorded to each candidate, to the Board, the Editor of the News Magazine for publication in the forthcoming issue, the Nominating Committees and the Committee on Elections.